 Conjunctive Use: There are no conjunctive use programs in the Basin.
 In the adjudicated portion of the Basin, LADWP conducts recharge operations in years with higher snowpack and runoff and attempts to recover some recharged water by pumping in succeeding years.
 Some of these recharge operations occur on alluvial fans in the non-adjudicated area to prevent runoff from exceeding the LAA capacity.
 These activities are exempt from SGMA, but are mentioned because of the effect LADWP management has on measured water levels in the non-adjudicated portion of the Basin.
-In the non-adjudicated portion of the Basin.
 In the non-adjudicated portion of the Basin, pumping is relatively constant to supply local uses such as municipal supply, domestic supply, or agriculture.